 Preceptorships and Fellowships

 The UCSF School of Dentistry offers a preceptorship program for domestic and international dental school graduates and practitioners through its Continuing Dental Education Department.
 The objective of the preceptorship program is to provide additional educational experiences to dentists in a specific area of subspecialty interest.
 The preceptors attend school on a full-time basis.
 The curriculum includes classes with postgraduate and undergraduate dental students and residents.
-It involves observation and participation in the clinics and operating rooms.
+It involves observation in the clinics.
 The programs are structured to allow for personalized instruction.
 Upon completion of all program requirements, students receive a certificate of completion.
 The dental school currently accepts applications for preceptees in the following areas:

 Preceptorship in Oral Medicine

 An intensive training course, open to domestic and overseas-qualified dentists, hones in on the interface of dentistry and medicine

 This preceptorship program is not accepting applicants at this time.

 Domestic and overseas-qualified dentists may pursue this program in orthodontics and dento facial orthopedics